Mrcubix/OpenTabletDriver-Plugin-Doc/code_and_explain/output_mode.md

 Both output modes share the same Interface being `IOutputMode`, which include the `Read()` method. it is called after the report has been parsed.

-Althought The `Transpose()` method is not part of the Interface, it is present in both output modes's base class and is responsible for passing the position to each plugins in the pipeline, \
+Although The `Transpose()` method is not part of the Interface, it is present in both output modes's base class and is responsible for passing the position to each plugins in the pipeline, \
 as well as performing the transformation from tablet coordinates to screen coordinates.

 The `Transpose()` cannot be overriden in 0.5.x and therefore you should not send your report to the base if you intend on using your own implementation.